sparks-alec/vox31-demo/cable.md

 On XLR cables, the connector ring should be the same color as the electrical tape wraps.

 ### Components
 Heatshrink labels are [Elite Core CUSTOM-SHRINK](https://elitecoreaudio.com/elite-core-custom-shrink-100pk/) black labels with white print.

+A velcro cable tie should be zip-tied to the cable on the same end as the heat shrink.

 # Construction
 ### NL4 (speakON)